Orbital Maneuvering System

-The Orbital Maneuvering System (OMS) is a system of hypergolic liquid-propellant rocket engines used on the Space Shuttle and the Orion MPCV.
+The Orbital Maneuvering System (OMS) is a system of hypergolic liquid-propellant rocket engines used on the Space Shuttle and the Orion spacecraft.
 Designed and manufactured in the United States by Aerojet, the system allowed the orbiter to perform various orbital maneuvers according to requirements of each mission profile: orbital injection after main engine cutoff, orbital corrections during flight, and the final deorbit burn for reentry.
 From STS-90 onwards the OMS were typically ignited part-way into the Shuttle's ascent for a few minutes to aid acceleration to orbital insertion.
 Notable exceptions were particularly high-altitude missions such as those supporting the Hubble Space Telescope (STS-31) or those with unusually heavy payloads such as Chandra (STS-93).
 An OMS dump burn also occurred on STS-51-F, as part of the Abort to Orbit procedure.

 The OMS consists of two pods mounted on the orbiter's aft fuselage, on either side of the vertical stabilizer.
 Each pod contains a single AJ10-190 engine, based on the Apollo Service Module's Service Propulsion System engine, which produces 26.7 kN of thrust with a specific impulse (Isp) of 316 seconds.
 The oxidizer-to-fuel ratio is 1.65-to-1, The expansion ratio of the nozzle exit to the throat is 55-to-1, and the chamber pressure of the engine is 8.6 bar.
 The dry weight of each engine is 118kg (260lb).
 Each engine could be reused for 100 missions and was capable of a total of 1,000 starts and 15 hours of burn time.